Ordering your Gematria...

 -Start from scratch with a custom Gematria

-Please allow 6 weeks for gematria orders selected from the Gematria Gallery.
+Please allow 4 weeks for gematria orders selected from the Gematria Gallery or BSP SHOP.
 When ordering a custom gematria, please allow at least 3 months for production.
-Depending on availability, rush orders may be accepted for an additional charge.
-Please send an email of interest to email@example.com to begin the conversation.
+Depending on availability, rush orders (custom orders needed in 4 weeks or less) may be accepted for an additional charge.
+Please send an email of interest to firstname.lastname@example.org to begin the conversation.

-1. Once custom Gematria clients pay an initial deposit through the SHOP they are sent the Gematria questionnaire to fill in and return.
+1. Once Custom Gematria clients pay an initial deposit through the SHOP they fill in and return the Gematria informational survey.

-2. A contract is drawn up to lay out the terms of creation and payment.
+2. A contract is then drawn up to lay out the terms of creation and payment.
 If I do not receive the signed contract within one week I will assume the project is not going forward.
-When the contract is signed and returned, I will reserve 6 weeks for production of your artwork in my studio calendar.
+When the contract is signed and returned, I will reserve a block of time for the production of your artwork in my studio calendar.

-3. When your reservation time arrives, I will create 3 initial loose sketches based on your order form requests.
+3. For custom artworks: when your reservation time arrives, I will create 3 initial loose sketches based on your order form requests.
 Following approval of one chosen layout design, I will create a tighter sketch and finalize your text.
-After a final review of the text and image, your artwork is created and packaged along with an official Bat Sarah Press certificate of authenticity.
+After a final review of the text and image, your artwork is created and packaged.

 All Gematria texts are original and based on an individual name or number provided by the client.